 And if you’re in the mood for a cocktail, check out Bryant’s Cocktail Lounge.
 Remember: What happens in the Velvet Lounge, stays in the Velvet Lounge.

 So beer has lots of calories right?
 If only there were a way to burn off those pesky pounds while you drink!
 Well, look no further than Milwaukee’s Pedal Tavern.
 It’s a 16-person bicycle-powered party on wheels!
-For $25 a seat you get to ride around Milwaukee and stop at a couple of the city’s best bars on the way!
+If you’re into craft beer and biking, this is for you.

 Finding the safest Milwaukee neighborhood

-Milwaukee scores a 3 on the crime index.
+Milwaukee scores 8 on the crime index.
 For reference, 100 is the best.

 Consistently safer areas include Bay View, Eastside, and the Third Ward.